Carrie Underwood Didn’t Cancel Shows Due To Marriage Crisis, Per ‘Gossip Cop’

 Carrie Underwood was recently forced to cancel some performances after being hospitalized.
-The cancellations lead to an array of rumors, including speculation that the country music singer’s marriage with husband, Mike Fisher, was on the rocks.
+The cancellations led to an array of rumors, including speculation that the country music singer’s marriage with husband Mike Fisher was on the rocks.

 According to a Sept.
 12 report by Gossip Cop, rumors are flying that Carrie Underwood and Mike Fisher’s marriage is in “crisis mode.”
 The couple, who recently announced that they were expecting their second child together, are now said to be trying to save their relationship, which is why Underwood allegedly needed to cancel some of her performances, at least according to In Touch Weekly Magazine.